 Time: 7:00pm - 9:00pm

-The Arts Access Datathon is a one-day event exploring how data can be used to improve access to the arts for everyone,.
-It will take place Friday, April 27, 2018.
+This Friday, the Arts Access Datathon is a one-day event exploring how data can be used to improve access to the arts for everyone.
+This year's Datathon will focus on collections data, offering participants several different tracks to work on projects related to civic art, street art, veterans memorabilia, music, and much more.

 The Arts Access Datathon is sponsored by the City of Los Angeles Department of Cultural Affairs (DCA) and the Los Angeles County Arts Commission.